Cats on Bruny Island

 What’s it all about?

 This partnership project started in July 2016 with funding by the Australian Government.
-The aim is to undertake the foundational work to assess and manage the impacts of cats on the island and to develop a long term management plan.
+The aim is to undertake the foundational work to assess and manage the impacts of cats on the island.

 Why Bruny Island?

 Islands play a critical role in the conservation of Australia’s unique native fauna and feral cats are among the greatest threats to the conservation of island species (especially endemic mammals and birds, and breeding seabirds).